Group norms examples: How to set team norms that work

 Greg Dodds, Brand Design, Asana

 We practice a culture of open and active feedback, especially during our design critique meetings.
 Team members can bring in a piece of work at any stage of the creative process and get support from their team.
-Creativity is difficult in a bubble—having a tradition of a standing design critique meeting creates a safe space for folks to bring their work in any state and get fresh ideas and feedback from others.
+Creativity is difficult in a bubble; having a tradition of a standing design critique meeting creates a safe space for folks to bring their work in any state and get fresh ideas and feedback from others.

 Ariel Tavares Grilo, Localization Manager, Asana

 3. A pillar of the team is Respect for others.
-As a result, we’ve built our relationship as a team and interact with other teams in a very respectful way.
-Doing so is key for building a healthy work environment.
+As a result, we've built our relationship as a team and interact with other teams in a very respectful way.
+Doing so is key to building a healthy work environment.

 Erin Cheng, Head of Public and Analyst Relations

-At the beginning of our weekly team syncs and all 1:1's I always start by asking "How are you doing?" or "How are you feeling?" instead of jumping straight into the agenda.
+At the beginning of our weekly team syncs and all 1:1's, I always start by asking "How are you doing?" or "How are you feeling?" instead of jumping straight into the agenda.
 It not only creates space for our team to share what they may be dealing with in their personal and professional roles, but also creates a safe environment and an ongoing dialogue that's not just about the tasks at hand.

 Sonya Chu, Head of Marketing Analytics, Asana